STUDYANDEXAM

 Key mechanism:

-• Cyanide inhibits cytochrome c oxidase (Complex IV), causing cellular hypoxia despite normal oxygen content in blood (cellular respiration failure)
+• Cyanide inhibits cytochrome c oxidase (Complex IV), causing cellular hypoxia despite normal oxygen content in blood because cellular respiration fails.

 6. Formation of Sulfhemoglobin

-It can be formed by incorporation of sulfur into Hb in presence of H₂S or sulfur-containing drugs.
+Sulfhemoglobin can be formed by incorporation of sulfur into Hb in the presence of H₂S or sulfur-containing drugs.

 Reaction:

-• Hb + sulfur compounds (H₂S / drugs) → Sulfhemoglobin (SulfHb) (irreversible modified Hb pigment)
+Hb + sulfur compounds (H₂S / drugs) → Sulfhemoglobin (SulfHb), which is an irreversible modified Hb pigment.